-NBA lottery will decide Dante Exum's fate20 May 2014
+NBA lottery will decide Dante Exum's fate

 BASKETBALL: Ping-pong balls will soon give Australian basketball phenomenon Dante Exum the biggest clue to whether he will be playing in the snow in Milwaukee, in the desert heat of Phoenix or among the palm trees and movie stars of Los Angeles.